dornbirndevelops/nintendo-switch-controller-mcu/README.md

 ```
 V: enable verbose mode (microcontroller will reply with `revc: _`)
 v: disable verbose mode

+!: enable output on pin 9 (buzzer)
+.: disable output on pin 9

 0: empty state (no buttons pressed)
 A: A is pressed